platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 Platform.sh recommends using HTTPS requests for all sites exclusively.
 Doing so provides better security, access to certain features that web browsers only permit over HTTPS, and access to HTTP/2 connections on all sites which can greatly improve performance.

 How HTTPS redirection is handled depends on the routes you have defined.
-Platform.sh recommends specifying all HTTPS routes in your `routes.yaml` file.
+Platform.sh recommends specifying only HTTPS routes in your `routes.yaml` file.
 That will result in all pages being served over SSL, and any requests for an HTTP URL will automatically be redirected to HTTPS.

 ```yaml
 "https://{default}/":